 "Well, people keep asking, you know?
 How to double-space, or how to change the font size, or whatever.
 And I don't mind helping out, really I don't, and neither do the others who have enough word processing knowledge -- like Rhonda -- but we're not always around.
 I thought I'd make up a short 'cheat-sheet' -- real simple directions, easy to understand -- for people to refer to for the common, basic problems, but... well...
 I keep thinking of more things to add and it just keeps growing."

-"But, Chief, there are already books to explain that stuff.
+"But there there are already books to explain that stuff, Chief.
 The 'Computers for Dummies', and like that.
 Why not just suggest that people get one of those?
 Aren't you simply rehashing the same old things?
 Seems like you have better uses for your time.
 If you really need more typing to do, there's still several unfinished reports on my desk."

 "Have you ever looked in one of those books, Jim?
 Yeah, they're pretty simple, but they can still be intimidating -- maybe three hundred pages, and the stuff you don't need hides the stuff you're looking for.
 My cheat-sheet will be lots smaller -- maybe twenty-five or thirty pages -- and it will cover just the things that people want to do on a daily basis.
 And, not to blow my own horn..." he flashed his friend another grin, "... but if I can simplify explanations enough for college freshmen to understand, I can do the same for a bunch of cops.
 I think it'll be the perfect combination of geekdom and communication."

 Jim grunted skeptically, but let the matter drop.
-He knew that Blair would be more involved in the distribution than he imagined, but if the kid wanted to waste his energy like that, so be it.
-He headed up to bed, leaving Blair to keep working on his not-so-little 'cheat-sheet'.
+Experience told him that Sandburg would be more involved in the distribution than he imagined, but if the kid wanted to waste his energy like that, so be it.
+He headed up to bed, leaving his friend to keep working on his not-so-little 'cheat-sheet'.

 Blair leaned back in his chair and stretched till his joints popped as he watched the pages sliding out of the printer.
 Nice weather had enticed the students outside, so he had used his office hours to put the final touches on the 'Word Tips' project.
 He was finished... or at least he'd quit.
 Additional ideas were crowding his brain, begging to be included, but if he didn't draw the line somewhere, he would be re-writing 'Word for Dummies'.
 "Remember, you gotta 'Keep It Simple, Stupid'," he admonished himself.
 "If it gets too cumbersome, no one will use it, and all this work will be wasted."